 Who can apply for a grant?

-As a minimum you need to be female, living in accommodation with no dependent or non-dependent adults and on a very low income.
+As a minimum you need to be female, living in accommodation with no dependent or non-dependent adults and in receipt of benefits or on a low income.

 How do I apply for a grant?